Mount Olive Township, New Jersey: Public transportation

-Commuter rail service is offered by NJ Transit at the Mount Olive station along its Morristown Line and Montclair-Boonton Line, offering service to Hoboken Terminal in Hoboken, New Jersey, Newark Broad Street Station, Secaucus Junction and Pennsylvania Station in Midtown Manhattan.
+Commuter rail service is offered by NJ Transit at the Mount Olive station along its Morris & Essex Lines and Montclair-Boonton Line, offering service to Hoboken Terminal in Hoboken, New Jersey, Newark Broad Street Station, Secaucus Junction and New York Penn Station in Midtown Manhattan.

 NJ Transit local bus service had been offered on the MCM5 route until 2010, when subsidies offered to the local service provider were eliminated as part of budget cuts.

 Bus service is provided along Route 46 between Netcong and Dover on the Morris On the Move (M.O.M.) route.

 Points of interest

-The Seward Mansion was added to the National Register of Historic Places on December 24, 2013 for its significance in architecture.
+The Seward Mansion was added to the National Register of Historic Places on December 24, 2013, for its significance in architecture.

-The Mount Olive Village Historic District was added to the National Register of Historic Places on August 3, 2015.
-It includes the Mount Olive Baptist Church and Schoolhouse.
+The Mount Olive Village Historic District was added to the National Register of Historic Places on August 3, 2015 It includes the Mount Olive Baptist Church and Schoolhouse.

 Vasa Park is a community of summer and retirement homes operated by District 6 of the Vasa Order of America, a Swedish cultural society.
-The park includes picnic and recreational facilities, a banquet hall, and a research library.
+Established in 1936 on a former farm covering 126 acres, the park includes picnic and recreational facilities, a banquet hall and a research library.

 Pax Amicus Castle Theatre is a community theater on Budd Lake built in 1970 and designed to look like a medieval castle.